 - Are patent applications expensive?
 The provisional patent application costs $65 to file, but this doesn't take into account any attorney fees or time spent doing your own research.
 The total cost of your patent will depend on its complexity and can range anywhere from $2,000 to more than $17,000.

 - What are some cheap ways to file a provisional patent application?
 The cheapest way to file your provisional patent application is to write it yourself and file it with the Patent Office for $65 (assuming you're a micro-entity and not part of a larger corporation).

 - Can I use an online source to file my provisional patent application?
 While you can use an online source to file your provisional patent application, that's all you can do.
 You cannot file your non-provisional patent application, which will determine the fate of your idea.
 The pricing on these sites may look appealing, but you're often paying for a service you don't need.
 It's much better to use that money toward the non-provisional filing.

 - What is the average cost of getting a provisional patent from an UpCounsel lawyer?
 Most lawyers from UpCounsel can complete your provisional patent application for about $1,500.
 Keep in mind, though, that this does not include the non-provisional patent application.

 If you need help with your provisional patent costs, you can post your legal need or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.